AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

     If the workflow still fails, check the audit log for specific error, troubleshoot accordingly, then restart the workflow again.

 1. Check the **[!UICONTROL wfserver]** module state in the **[!UICONTROL Monitoring]** tab,accessible from Campaign Classic homepage (see [Monitoring processes](../../production/using/monitoring-campaign-classic/production-procedures/monitoring-processes.html)).

     This process is responsible for running all workflows.
 If it is not running, contact Adobe Customer Care.
 If you have an on-premise installation, restart the service (detailed procedure is described [here](../../production/using/workflow-execution.md#start-in-progress)).

 1. Check if the **number of campaign processes running** on the instance is more than the threshold.
-There is a limit defined by the [**[!UICONTROL NmsOperation_LimitConcurrency]**](../../installation/using/configuring-campaign-options.md##campaign-e-workflow-management) option on how many campaign processes can run on the instance in parallel.
+There is a limit defined by the [**[!UICONTROL NmsOperation_LimitConcurrency]**](../../installation/using/configuring-campaign-options.md#campaign-e-workflow-management) option on how many campaign processes can run on the instance in parallel.
 When this limit is reached, the workflow stays in the "Start as soon as possible" state as long as the number of workflows running is above the limit.

     To solve this issue, stop unwanted workflows and delete failed deliveries.
 If the threshold was reached, this will allow the running of new processes.

+    To check the number of workflows running of your instance, we recommend using the predefined views, accessible by default in the **[!UICONTROL Administration]** / **[!UICONTROL Audit]** folder.
+For more information, refer to [this page](../../workflow/using/monitoring-workflow-execution.md#filtering-workflows-according-to-their-status).

     >[CAUTION]
     >
     >Increasing the **[!UICONTROL NmsOperation_LimitConcurrency]** option threshold may lead to performance issues on your instance.
-In any case, do not perform this on your own and reach out to your Adobe Campaign consultant.
+In any case, do not perform this on your own and reach out to your Adobe Campaign contact.

 For more on how to monitor you workflows, refer to [this section](../../workflow/using/monitoring-workflow-execution.md).